Emmotes/ic_spoilers/docs/kthriss.md

     "id": 2361,
     "flavour_text": "",
     "description": {
         "desc": "The effect of Unseen Encouragement is increased by $amount%.
-This amount is reduced by $per_enemy_reduction% for each enemy defeated in the current area, applying multiplicatively up to $max_reductions enemies.", "post": {
+This amount is reduced by $per_enemy_reduction% for each enemy defeated in the current area, applying multiplicatively for up to $max_reductions enemies.", "post": {
             "conditions": [
                 {